bstahlhood/tinyrenderer/README.md

 ## Running locally

 This is built using `winit` and `softbuffer` and should run on all compatible machines.
-I am currently running macOS Sonoma public beta and Rust version `1.70`
+I am currently running macOS Sonoma and Rust version `1.80`

 ```bash